Thrinkxs/HR_ADMIN_SYS/frontend/README.md

 # React + TypeScript + Vite

+# if you are looking for the main README file, please check the root dir.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: